ryderbelserion/ryderbelserion/README.md

 ## Sneaking around are you?
 You little bugger... ![](https://komarev.com/ghpvc/?username=ryderbelserion&flat-square)

 ### Have you ever wanted to be a Seeker of many?
 Let every worthy sacrifice be carved in ice to endure for all time.
-The price to pay for eternal youth.
+Such is the price of eternal youth.

 I mainly spend my time working with Minecraft (Java) on development with [CrazyCrew](https://github.com/Crazy-Crew).